Differences

 • Learners don’t have to read the whole book, they can look up relevant topics in the index to locate areas of interest at the time.

-• The blue book (below) also covers preparing for and delivering the micro-teach session, the minimum core skills, teaching practice, study skills and academic writing.
+• The blue book (first in the row below) also covers preparing for and delivering the micro-teach session, the minimum core skills, teaching practice, study skills and academic writing.

-• If learners don’t want to buy a book, they can purchase extracts in the form of electronic information leaflets, as well as other resources useful for teaching, learning, assessment and quality assurance (prices start at 50p) by clicking here
+• If learners don’t want to buy a book, they can purchase extracts in the form of electronic information leaflets, as well as other resources useful for teaching, learning, assessment and quality assurance (prices start at 50p).

 What has happened to the ‘Lifelong Learning Sector’'?

-The Lifelong Learning Sector still exists, but it is now known as the further education (FE), skills and training sector.
+The Lifelong Learning Sector still exists, but it is now known as the Further Education and Skills sector.